imjoseangel/microservice-arquitecture/README.md

 #### 2.1.4 Concerns

-The solution will be very generic and focused on **GCP** as the default Cloud provider.
+The solution will cover the most important topics and will be focused on **GCP** as the default Cloud provider.

 ### 2.2 Design Considerations